Torres del Paine National Park

 Here you can find out about best routes, tours and guides for trekking, kayaking and horse riding.

-Torres del Paine, on the edge of the South Patagonian Ice Cap is Patagonia's number one destination for adventurous travellers.
-From day hikes, to 8 day treks, kayaking, ice hiking and horse-riding this the place to come if you're looking for an adventure in one of nature's most dramatic and varied arenas.
+Torres del Paine National Park, on the edge of the South Patagonian Ice Cap is Patagonia's number one destination for adventurous travellers.
+From day hikes, to 8 day treks, kayaking, ice hiking and horse-riding this is the place to come if you're looking for an adventure in one of nature's most dramatic and varied arenas.

 Here we'll answer your questions from what to do in Torres del Paine, to what's it like, how to get there and when to visit, and help you find the right trips and tours for you.

 Patagonian Winter is a fantastic time of year to visit Torres del Paine, with autumnal colours, snow capped mountains and fewer visitors to the park.
 If you're looking to hike between May and September, visit our winter in Torres del Paine page.